 Right: Skywalk at Howard and Mainresponds to street below by providing overhead protection.
 Design ties into architecture of the Parkade.
 Below: The Stevens St. Skywalk connecting Lewis and Clark High School and the Hunter Field House displays an excellent response to the adjacent buildings.
+Anne- Another local example of 360 degrees is the STA skywalk on Boone Ave just west of REI.
+The underside design emulates the repetition of the building lines.

 Examples of skywalks that exhibit excellent 360 degree design.
 They respond well to their surroundings and are designed to be visually engaging from multiple angles.

-Design skywalks to incorporate sustainable design and energy efficiency principles.
-Skywalks should be designed to meet the City's environmental policies.
+A-2 Provide a Sustainable Framework Design skywalks to incorporate sustainable design and energy more efficiency principles.
+Skywalks should be designed to meet the Cityused. environmental policies.
+Clarification:

 Skywalks are often designed as glazed, open-webbed structural bridges - as such their exterior skin orier little in the way of insulated protection from solar gains and inclement weather.
 Yet, a skywalk does contribute to the walkability between the connecting buildings while preserving the existing street grid.
 This increased pedestrian connectivity between buildings and city blocks can contribute to a sustainable framework.
-Within a skywalk structure itself, care should be given to incorporating insulated glazing and energy efficient Heating, Ventilating, and Air Conditioning system.
+Within a skywalk structure itself, care should be given to incorpora be insulated glazing and energy efficient Heating, Ventilating, and Air Con poning system.
 The natural desire to create continuously glazed walls on a skywalk should be balanced against the demands of an energy efficient, well insulated wall system.
 Extensive green roofs (landscaped with shallow root plantings) offer an opportunity to slow stormwater discharge to the street, and as such improve the larger stormwater management system located within the public right-of-way.
+Key Points:

-Spokane skywalks in the hospital district are constructed with less glazing, providing a greater opportunity to insulate the exterior wall of the skywalk.
-Consider the incorporation of extensive green roof systems to mitigate stormwater discharge from the roof of the skywalk.
-Consider the use of energy-efficient heat-pump HVAC systems for skywalks to lessen the energy required to condition the skywalk interior.
+Anne- Question feasibility & sustainability of this, particularly in our climate.
+Spokane skywalks in the hospital district are colon open pedestrian bridge providing a greater opportunity to insulate the decks, it may work with Consider the incorporation of extensive green large, oversized planters for stormwater discharge from the roof of the skywa period of time. of energy-efficient heat-pump HVAC systems for skywalks to lessen the energy required to condition the skywalk interior.
+Related Design Criteria:

 Design Guidelines: A-3 Accommodate the Multi-Modal Transportation Network, A-4 Design for Change, B-1 Provide Inviting and Usable Open Space, B-4 Accommodate Universal Design, C-2 Develop Pedestrianoriented Spaces Along Street Frontages, and E-1 Maximize Pedestrian Access to the Building and Site.
+Chuck- WSEC regits may require better glazing or insulation.
+Credit for shading devices?Per Chad -WSEC doesn't apply, but this language is appropriate to me.
+The more comfortable they are, they more likely they will be used.